sjtalkar/milestone2_waterwells_deepnote/doc/assets/download.md

 There are 35,677 wells in the dataset.
 In order to speed up the download we:
 * download the elevation in batches of 1,500 wells
+* each well is associated with a latitude and longitude.
+Dedupe these so only one call goes per latitude and longitude.
 * use multi-threading with 5 workers
 * check if batches have already been downloaded and skip them if they have
 * if the API throttles us, we wait for a few minutes and try again